Dari: History

-Dari comes from Middle Persian which was spoken during the rule of the Sassanid dynasty.
+Dari comes from Middle Persian, which was spoken during the rule of the Sassanid dynasty.
 In general, Iranian languages are known from three periods, usually referred to as Old, Middle, and New (Modern) periods.
-These correspond to three eras in Iranian history, the old era being the period from some time before, during, and after the Achaemenid period (that is, to 300 BCE), the Middle Era being the next period, namely, the Sassanid period and part of the post-Sassanid period, and the New era being the period afterward down to the present day.
+These correspond to three eras in Iranian history, the Old Era being the period from some time before, during, and after the Achaemenid period (that is, to 300 BCE), the Middle Era being the next period, namely, the Sassanid period and part of the post-Sassanid period, and the New Era being the period afterwards down to the present day.

 The first person in Europe to use the term Deri for Dari may have been Thomas Hyde in his chief work, Historia religionis veterum Persarum (1700).

 Dari or Deri has two meanings.
 It may mean the language of the court:

 "the Zebani Deri (Zeban i Deri or Zaban i Dari = the language of Deri), or the language of the court, and the Zebani Farsi, the dialect of Persia at large (...)"

 It may also indicate a form of poetry used from Rudaki to Jami.
 In the fifteenth century it appeared in Herat under the Persian-speaking Timurid dynasty.
-The Persian-language poets of the Indian subcontinent who used the Indian verse methods or rhyme methods, like Bedil and Muhammad Iqbal, became familiar with the araki form of poetry.
+The Persian-language poets of the Indian subcontinent who used the Indian verse methods or rhyme methods, such as Abdul-Qādir Bēdil and Muhammad Iqbal, became familiar with the araki form of poetry.
 Iqbal loved both styles of literature and poetry, when he wrote: